raviBhadeshiya/robotic_perception/README.md

 ### Car Tracking

-Moving one more step ahead towards achieving the goal of completing covering up algorithms used in autonomous cars, the task in this project is to detect the car in traffic and keep a track of them in the video stream.
+Moving one more step ahead towards achieving the goal of covering up algorithms used in autonomous cars, the task in this project is to detect the car in traffic and keep a track of them in the video stream.
 To detect the car in the frame, *Cascade* classifiers are used.
-It offeres reliable results after tuning of certain paramters of the detector with very less amount of computations.
+It offeres reliable results after tuning certain paramters of the detector with very less amount of computations.
 Once a car is found in the frame, *Speeded Up Robust Features* are identifed in the detected car.
 These features are then used to track the car across the frames using *Kanade-Lucas-Tomasi* point tracking algorithm.
 A sample extract of the output video is shown below.

 <p align="center">
 <img src="https://github.com/raviBhadeshiya/robotic_perception/blob/master/_output/car_tracking.gif">